...

 1 oz of Gold = How Many Grams?

-When you hear “1 oz of gold,” it’s easy to assume it’s the same ounce you use when weighing flour or postage stamps.
-In fact, precious metals like gold use the troy ounce, which is heavier: 1 troy ounce of gold equals 31.1035 grams.
-By contrast, the standard (avoirdupois) ounce—used in most everyday measurements—weighs 28.3495 grams.
-This article explains where those numbers come from, why the troy ounce matters for investors, and how to convert between units with ease.
+When you see “1 oz of gold,” your first thought is to wonder that it’s the same ounce you would be using if you were measuring flour or postage stamps.
+Not with precious metals like gold, however; they use the troy ounce, which is more massive: 1 troy ounce of gold = 31.1035 grams.
+To put things in perspective, the everyday (avoirdupois) ounce—what’s used for most everyday measurements—weighs 28.3495 grams.
+This article explains where these numbers come from, why the troy ounce matters to investors, and how to convert between units with ease.

 1 oz gold in grams